 https://www.ncaa.org/sports/d3 – The NCAA’s site for Division III information.
 Athletic scholarships aren’t awarded at D-III schools, but athletic achievement can still play a role in admissions.

 https://www.naia.org/landing/index – The National Association of Intercollegiate Athletics is a competitor to the NCAA.
 There are about 250 NAIA colleges compared with about 1,100 in the 3 divisions of the NCAA.

 https://www.njcaa.org/landing/index – The National Junior College Athletic Association.

 Other Helpful and Interesting Resources

 Here’s an assortment of sites that offer additional perspectives on the college search process.

-http://apply.jhu.edu/apply/essays/ – Essays that worked at Johns Hopkins.
+https://apply.jhu.edu/college-planning-guide/essays-that-worked/ – Essays that admissions officers at Johns Hopkins found compelling.